-Croatia: Electricity market summary results 2014, production prices and market trends4.
-September 2015. / SEE Energy News
+Croatia: Electricity market summary results 2014, production prices and market trends, SEE Energy News

 Processes of reform and adjustment of Croatian energy sector to the principles and implementation framework of the European energy sector were realized in 2014th.
 This primarily refers to the further market development and market relations in all energy sectors that may be exposed to competition and creation of transparent and effective regulatory environment for regulated energy activities.

 In market segments, further market development is visible and measurable through key indicators of increasing the services quality with more transparent and efficient protection of users and customers, increasing the number of changes of electricity and gas suppliers and – as a result of competitive competition between energy suppliers – it was established trend of pressure toward the decrease in electricity and gas prices to end customers.

 There has been a further reduction in energy consumption in 2014th, partly due to an increase in efficiency of energy use and application of energy-saving measure, but mainly due to the economic downturn and falling of purchasing power of the population.